 4) Select Rewards: Variety is key here as all of your participants will have different preferences.
 However, the authors note that the magnitude of the rewards aren’t really that important, as long as they are effective.
 On a college campus, this can include bookstore discounts, gift certificates for food, etc…

 5) Make It a Game: Everyone likes games.
 They have a nearly magical ability to make mundane tasks fun and exciting.
 The key to every game, of course, is figuring out how to win.
 The authors recommend supplying rewards for green behavior in an unpredictable way through drawings involving everyone who qualifies.

 6) Evaluate, Revise, and Play Again: The authors recommend Conservation Clue be an empirical game of sorts.
 In other words, the effectiveness of the game at increasing sustainable behavior should be under constant scrutiny with an eye towards constant improvement.

 So what do you think about Conservation Clue?
 Let us know in the comments below.
 If you find it interesting, be sure to read the full article which goes into much greater detail.

-Also, be sure to subscribe to bSci21 via email to receive the latest articles directly to your inbox!
+Also, be sure to subscribe to bSci21 via email to receive the latest articles, and free monthly issues, directly to your inbox!